-There's something magical about walking past a proper bakery on a crisp Westbourne morning.
+There's something magical about walking past a proper bakery on a crisp Bournemouth morning.
 You know the feeling – that intoxicating waft of warm bread and buttery pastries that stops you in your tracks and makes your mouth water before you've even crossed the threshold.
-But here's the thing: not all bakeries are created equal, and in our charming corner of Dorset, the difference between chain and independent bakeries isn't just about taste – it's about the very soul of our community.

 Images from Le Petit Prince